chromaui/learnstorybook.com/content/intro-to-storybook/ember/en/data.md

  />
 ```

-With this we've accomplished what we've set out to do, we've managed to setup a data persistance layer and also we've managed to keep the components decoupled by adopting some best practices.
+With this we've accomplished what we've set out to do, we've managed to set up a data persistance layer and also we've managed to keep the components decoupled by adopting some best practices.

 Our implementation is rather rudimentary and requires additional work if we decide to update our application.
 In the next chapter we'll introduce screen components, which will improve how the data is handled in our small application.